SoftwareAG/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/managing-subtenants.md

 The tenant's data remains in the database and can be made available later by clicking **Activate**.

-Refer to [Usage statistics and billing > Lifecycle](#lifecycle) for details on the billing perspective of suspended tenants.
+Refer to [Lifecycle](/enterprise-tenant/usage-and-billing/#lifecycle) for details on the billing perspective of suspended tenants.

 {{< c8y-admon-important >}}
 Suspended tenants for all {{< product-c8y-iot >}} public cloud instances will be automatically deleted after 60 days.